Rocinha Favela Local Tour

 - The tour lasts approximately 1.5 to 2 hours.

-- Shops we pass accept cash (Brazilian reais), and many also accept card.
+- Shops we pass accept cash (Brazilian reais) and credit card.